pollyweb-org/pollyweb-docs/4 ⚙️ Solution/20 🧑‍🦰 UI/31 🤔 Prompts/09 🤔✨ with Input behavior.md

 1. **What are blocking inputs?**

     These are blocking [Prompts 🤔](<01 🤔 Prompt.md>)
-    * that requires the user to answer it in a structured format,
+    * that request a user input,
     * addressing the basic needs of a standard structured form with multiple input fields;
     * e.g., date, number, radio, checklist;